Having an MRI Scan? Here are Some Things to Expect

 You’ll simply change back into your clothes, grab your stuff, and go about your day.
 There also aren’t any restrictions on what you can do after the test.
 “Patients can resume their normal activities immediately after the MRI scan,” Dr. Taouli says.
 (Unless you had any drugs for sedation or anxiety, in which case you may need someone to drive you home; be sure to ask your doctor about this beforehand.)

 Now that we know the whole process of an MRI scan, it is easy to say that MRI scans could be very unpleasant for the majority of patients.
-Therefore, Sound Imaging is your one-stop shop for all MRI system and accessories that are specially designed to increase both comfort & safety level of patients.
+Therefore, Sound Imaging is your one-stop shop for all MRI systems and accessories that are specially designed to increase both the comfort & safety level of patients.
 In addition, all of our accessories are also made for the purpose of decreasing the amount of burden held by MRI operators, reducing motion artifacts and chances of costly re-scans.
-Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, MRI CCTV, and Bi-Directional.
+Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, MRI BoreCam, and MRI PMT.